LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 https://github.com/LeiYang-Fish/copyseparator_more_examples

 # What if one or a few subsets did not get the anticipated number of gene copies?
 If "copy_number" is set as 2, copyseparator will pick two of the largest clusters and assume that they represent the two gene copies.
 Most times, this is the case.
 Occasionally, for one or a few subsets, the picked two clusters both represent the same gene copy.
+When this happens, below is what you may do.

+1. If the value of "overlap" is high (lots of overlaps between subsets), you may ignore these subsets and can still assemble the gene copies successfully.

-You may set "copy_number" as 3 or 4 and re-run "copy_separate".
+2. You may set "copy_number" as 3 or 4 and re-run "copy_separate".

-Or you can run "copy_detect" for specific subsets by setting the "copy_number" as 3 or 4.
+3. Or you can run "copy_detect" for specific subsets by setting the "copy_number" as 3 or 4.

 # How to cite copyseparator
 Run the following to get the appropriate citation for the version you’re using: